FAQ

 Q2) What is the difference between the Overdrive Preamp OP-1 and the Distortion Preamp DP-1?

 A2) The Overdrive Preamp OP-1 is very much in the traditional overdrive pedal family.
 It goes well beyond the traditional overdrive pedals' level of gain and frequency control but, tonally, it's in the same camp.
-The OVERDRIVE stage is a classic Tube Screamer style circuit and the PREAMP stage is designed to take the place of a tube preamp (but, in this case, voiced specifically to work in cascade with the PREAMP).
-You can use either stage alone by turning the other stage down, in which case the OP-1 becomes a classic overdrive pedal (with a very powerful tone control section) or you can use the stages together like an overdrive pedal pushing a tube preamp.
+The OVERDRIVE stage is a classic Tube Screamer style circuit and the PREAMP stage is designed to take the place of a tube preamp (but, in this case, voiced specifically to work in cascade with the OVERDRIVE).
+You can use either stage alone by turning the other stage down, or you can use the stages together like an overdrive pedal pushing a tube preamp.

 The Distortion Preamp DP-1 is firmly in the distortion pedal family but also has a character that allows it to take on amp-like tones rather than the buzziness and fizziness distortion pedals are often prone to.
 At light gains it can cover overdrive-like sounds, but at high gains it's brutal.
 The MORE section of the DP-1 extends the range of the DISTORTION control.
 With the MORE control turned down and using only the DISTORTION control for gain, the pedal acts like a very versatile traditional distortion pedal - with the ability to get as loose or tight in the bottom as you'd ever need without altering the tone via the classic/modern switch.
 MORE takes that basic tone and adds heaps of gain to it while preserving the picking clarity these types of pedals are known for... and without becoming shrill.